Arshiya28/Arshiya/AI Project.md

 the need to attract the right talent.
 Job seekers face difficulty in finding the right job

-thataligns with their skills and preferences.
+that aligns with their skills and preferences.
 On the other hand, recruiters face challenges in

 identifying the most suitable candidates for a job position.To solve this problem,we